linxi159/CDSlncR/README.md

 # CDSlncR
-Inferring cell-development-specific lncRNA regulation in the developing human neocortex with CDSlncR
+Inferring cell developmental stage-specific lncRNA regulation in the developing human neocortex with CDSlncR
 ![](https://github.com/linxi159/CDSlncR/blob/main/figures/Figure_1.tif)

 ## Description of each directory and each file